 Step 3 is to install Linux on your Xbox, as up to now, we’ve had what amounts to an emergency boot device.
 Here’s where the MechAssault video game comes in.
 Put simply, MechAssault, a video game from 2002, allows us to exploit a vulnerability in Xbox’s architecture, making it possible to verify an installation of Linux on an Xbox console.

 Insert the physical copy of MechAssault, select your Xbox hard drive from the dashboard, and select the “Emergency Linux” file that we copied earlier.
-Once you’ve selected the file, if all previous steps are performed correctly, your Xbox should restart and show a command-line interface, signaling that Linux is booting correctly.
+Once you’ve selected the file, if all previous steps are performed correctly, your Xbox should restart and show a command-line interface, signalling that Linux is booting correctly.

 Type in the IP address “192.168.0.3”.
 You will then be faced with a login screen.
 Type “root” as the username and “Xbox” as the password.
 Once you’ve successfully logged in, type “xbox_tool-a” to display your hard disk keycode.
 Take note of this code, as it could come in handy in the future.